 How does the runtime of gSpanPrune vary for various choices of α and β parameters?

 In order to answer these questions we collected a number of data sets.
 All the data sets are publicly available and are from the domain of computational chemistry.
 They consist of chemical compounds with a specific property of interest associated with each compound.
-In every case we use a simple graph representation for the chemical compounds with element symbols as vertex labels and bond types as edge labels.
+In every case we use a simple graph representation for the chemical compounds with element symbols as vertex labels and bond types (single bond, double bond, aromatic bond) as edge labels.
+This is illustrated in Figure 12 .
 The value for which the regression model was to be built was centered to have a mean of zero.
 No information other than the subgraph features are used to build the regression models for these experiments.